March Madness kicks off with First Four games and teams looking to do some bracket busting

 WELCOME TO THE SHOW

-Grambling State is making its first ever appearance in the NCAA Tournament after winning nine of its last 10 games, including the SWAC regular-season title and the conference tournament.
+Grambling State is making its first appearance in the NCAA Tournament after winning nine of its last 10 games to take the Southwestern Athletic Conference regular-season and tournament titles.

-Grambling (20-14, 14-4 SWAC) is facing Montana State on Wednesday to advance as the 16th seed in the Midwest for the right to play top-seeded Purdue on Friday.
+Grambling (20-14) faces Montana State on Wednesday for the right to advance as the 16th seed in the Midwest and play top-seeded Purdue on Friday.

-Montana State (17-17, 9-9 Big Sky) is fortunate to be in the tournament for the third straight season.
-The Bobcats were 13-17 on March 2 before winning their last four games to pull even.
-They beat Montana in the Big Sky tournament to earn the automatic bid.
+Montana State (17-17) is fortunate to be in the tournament for the third straight season.
+The Bobcats were 13-17 on March 2 before winning four straight.
+They beat Montana in the Big Sky Tournament championship game to earn the league’s automatic NCAA bid.

 AP March Madness bracket: https://apnews.com/hub/ncaa-mens-bracket and coverage: https://apnews.com/hub/march-madness